zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 7. If the lookup reaches a name server that authoritatively responds (AA flag set) with a CNAME or DNAME record in the answer section:
-   1. The zone returning authoritative data is considered to be the parent zone.
+   1. The zone returning authoritative data is defined to be the parent zone.
       Emit *[PARENT_FOUND]*.
    2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.